dsGitHubRepository/anomalyDetection/README.md

 #### Users

 At the beginning log_user_networkv1.py collects user ids from "event_type": "friend".
+After that it collects ids, timesatmps and purchase amount for purchase event while it collects [id1, id2], timestamps for social network events such as befriend or unfriend.
+Now [id1] are not unique since social network expands with time.